-Public consultation on the draft Local Plan is now open.
-It runs until 5pm on Friday 30 January 2026.
+Public consultation on the draft Local Plan has now closed.

 Cambridge City Council and South Cambridgeshire District Council are working together to create the first joint Local Plan for Greater Cambridge.

-You can view and comment on the Draft Local Plan for consultation through our consultation hub.
+You can view the draft Local Plan for consultation through our consultation hub.
 You can also view our Interactive Draft Policies Map for Greater Cambridge that shows the allocations and designations set out in the Local Plan.

 You can view the PDF versions of the Local Plan, supporting documents and evidence in our document library.